 [p]tset delaydefines when a player is considered AFK and must be disqualified.
-This only listens for his first message in his channel, once someone spoke, he’s safe.
+This only listens for their first message in their channel, once someone spoke, they’re safe.
 Defaults to 10 minutes.

 [p]tset start_bo5defines at what point you want to move from BO3 format to BO5.